etcd/raspi-home-sensors/README.md

 # Set up Google Sheets

+This project uses a Google Sheet as a database for storing sensor data.

 ## Set up Google Sheets API

-This project uses a Google Sheet as a database for storing sensor data.
-In order to do so, we need to set up API access for Google Sheets.
+First, we need to set up API access for Google Sheets.
 This requires creating a service account with Google Sheets API access which must belong to a Google Cloud project.
 The steps I took were below; adapt to your own use case as you see fit.

 First, create a new [Google Cloud](console.cloud.google.com) project called `My Google Account`.
 This will serve as my gcloud project for managing API access for my personal Google Account and Drive data in general.
 (If you want to create a bespoke gcloud project for this use case, you can give a more specific name to your gcloud project.)